The trouble with retirement is you never get a day off.

 The Retirement Association aims to help you stay in touch with the friends you made while working at SFSU, to keep you informed about campus changes and retiree activism and concerns, to provide social events and learning opportunities for its members, and to help support the campus and its employees.

-The Retirement Association traditionally has about four luncheons a year at restaurants in San Francisco or the northern Peninsula like Val's or the Basque Cultural Center; one will be a November holiday lunch, another is usually a St. Patrick's Day lunch.
+The Retirement Association traditionally has two luncheons a year at restaurants in San Francisco or the northern Peninsula like Val's or the Basque Cultural Center; one will be a November holiday lunch, another is usually a St. Patrick's Day lunch.
 These are opportunities to get together with friends and colleagues from SFSU to talk about what we're doing now and what's going on at the campus, and to reminisce about "the good old days."
 Sometimes we'll have entertainment or a presentation/talk.

 We distribute a periodic newsletter, the Off-Campus Bulletin, to keep members informed about Association activities, member activities (e.g., books published), and campus happenings.
 We have a representative on the Board of ERFA, the Emeritus and Retired Faculty Association for the California State University (CSU) system, who reports news about the State budget, California Public Employees' Retirement system (CalPERS), long-term care, and other items of interest to retirees from the CSU.
 And resident campus historian Meredith Eliassen contributes “San Francisco State’s History Corner” about some aspect of campus history.

 Every other year we distribute a Membership Directory listing current members with their addresses, phone numbers, and emails in case you want to contact a former colleague.